kendraio/kendraio-app/docs/workflow/blocks/http.rst

 AWS SigV4 Authentication
 ~~~~~~~~~~~~~~~~~~~~~~~

 AWS Signature Version 4 authentication is available for requests to S3-compatible storage providers such as AWS S3 and Backblaze B2.
-This is particularly useful for nonprofit data storage workflows.

 **GET-to-PUT Flow Example**